Abdelrahmanelzarka/Astropen/README.md

 - the instructor makes comments on the work (text/audio) and handles its format and colors
 - give it a name.

+I really like using Markdown.

+I think I'll use it to format all of my documents from now on.

 - a student who wants to see the lesson will go to our website
 - type the name ("Code") in the search field and Volaa